asutoshdash/customerinsights/README.md

 Customer Address(s) Api: https://www.mockaroo.com/virtual_services/26582

+*Above mocks are hosted in Mockaroo portal, they have a limit of 200 requests per 24Hrs, if you donot see data then the limit might have exhausted.
+Try next dayin UST time.*

 ### Architecture

 This is a typescript based React application.
 It has below two main components apart from App component: